 When I realized it was popsicle week, I knew exactly what to make!
 We had a quarter of a watermelon leftover from Bunbun’s Birthday Party and some kiwi in the fridge.
 I sliced up some of the watermelon, added a pinch of salt and pureed it in my food processor.
+I’ve got the Best Food Processor I could find when I was shopping for one so it did a good job of getting rid of any seeds left int the melon.
 That added pinch of salt makes the watermelon sweeter.
 I don’t know how, but it’s just a little trick I always remember my grandmother doing.
 I then cut up and pureed my kiwi and poured it into my molds.

 Now, let me tell you about my Zoku Quick Pop Maker!
 I first saw it on Instagram and remember thinking; ‘How the heck did that person make such a beautiful popsicle?’
 After further research online and some poking around on Pinterest, I knew had to have one.
 The kids love being able to have a popsicle anytime they’d like and any flavor of their choice.
 I keep the base in my freezer and whenever the kids ask for a popsicle, I pull it out, whip up a fresh fruit puree and have fresh popsicles, with no added sugar in less than 10 minutes!

 I love my Zoku Quick Pop Maker and aside from my Vitamix and my Kitchen Aid Mixer, it’s one of my favorite kitchen gadgets.

 - 1/4 Watermelon

 - Pinch of Salt